Per-Client Delivery Reference

 Session discovery

-No wake daemon is running yet.
-The agent must call mcp__c2c__poll_inbox explicitly to drain messages.
+Without a wake daemon, the agent must call mcp__c2c__poll_inbox explicitly to drain messages.

 Peer sends message → broker writes to Kimi agent's .inbox.json